wg-osr/walkerga.github.io/lore.md

 It is Verhu who prophesized the seven miseries and the inevitable end of the world.
 It is his words which were transcribed and then formed into the Nechrubel Calender
 </details>

-**The Church of the One True Faith** is headed by Arch-Priestess Josilfa Migol. <br>
+**The Church of the One True Faith** answers to the Arch-Priestess Josilfa Migol.<br>
-The church's influence is exacted by the Creton Order.
-Mostly made up of the noble and priestly social class.
+Directly under her command are **The Creton Order**, an elite order comprised of those who have decided to dedicate their lives to the church.
+They are responsible for spreading influence, maintaining control, rooting out heresy, among other "noble" quests.

 ---